 Senior Advisor/Director of Hockey Operations

-Gene Ubriaco, who has been with the Wolves since the franchise’s inception in 1994, is in his 21st season as the team’s director of hockey operations and ninth as senior advisor.
+Gene Ubriaco, who has been with the Wolves since the franchise’s inception in 1994, has served for 21 seasons as the team’s director of hockey operations and nine as senior advisor.

 Ubriaco served as the Wolves’ first head coach and guided the expansion team to a 34-33-14 record and a berth in the 1995 Turner Cup playoffs.
 He compiled a 61-61-20 record with the Wolves during a three-year span, which included a two-game interim stint during the 1996-97 season.

 “Ubie” began his coaching career at Lake Superior State University in 1972-73.
 Four years later, he led the Milwaukee Admirals to the Turner Cup playoffs to become the first International Hockey League coach to lead an expansion team into the postseason.

 In 1988-89, Ubriaco moved on to the National Hockey League to coach the Pittsburgh Penguins.
 Under his tutelage, the Penguins shattered several team records and advanced to the Stanley Cup Playoffs after a seven-year absence.
 He posted a 50-47-9 record with Pittsburgh.
 Ubriaco gained international coaching experience by heading up the Italian Olympic Team during the 1992 Winter Games in Albertville, France.

 During his 26 years as a coach in the professional ranks, Ubriaco was honored as Coach of the Year in the United States Hockey League (1973-74), Eastern Hockey League (1979-80), Central Hockey League (1982-83), and American Hockey League (1983-84).